UCITS Funds

 OUTLOOK

-Whilst disinflation momentum has slowed, developed-market central banks have been more comfortable relaying that policy rates have peaked.
-The timing and magnitude of monetary easing are the main topics of debate.
-Many EM central banks have already responded to disinflation by cutting rates, though the pace of easing is contingent on the mix of inflation, growth, and external risks facing each country.
+Markets are pricing less monetary policy easing by developed-country central banks, as the path to meeting long-run inflation targets has been bumpy.
+Still, monetary authorities in most developed economies believe that policy rates have peaked, leaving the timing and scope of future easing as the main topics of debate.
+Many EM central banks have already responded to disinflation by cutting rates, though the pace of easing is subject to the unique conditions facing each country.

-We believe systemically important EM countries and EM corporates have handled lower global liquidity conditions well.
+We believe systemically important EM countries and EM corporates are navigating an uncertain global environment well.
 That said, we remain alert to global and country-specific risk factors.
-Renewed bouts of inflationary pressure, weaker growth, geopolitical uncertainty, and political risks, including the crowded 2024 global election calendar, may generate volatility.
+Renewed bouts of inflationary pressure, weaker growth, as well as geopolitical and political risks, including the crowded 2024 election calendar, may generate volatility.

-In our view, EM debt offers diversification benefits, as elevated yields have historically generated healthy long-term income for investors.
-An increase in EM bond supply to start 2024 has been met with strong demand for fixed income, indicating supportive market technicals.
-Valuations may warrant a degree of caution, but we continue to see compelling opportunities across hard- and local-currency EM debt.
+In our view, EM debt offers diversification benefits, and elevated yields have historically generated healthy long-term income for investors.
+An increase in EM bond supply to start 2024 has been met with robust demand, suggesting that market technicals are sound.
+Valuations in EM debt are compelling relative to peer sectors, and we see opportunities across a variety of hard and local-currency markets.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.